vinhle1984/Bronx/README.md

 Here is the assignment:

-What:
+#What:
-I would state the purpose of our project here.
+I would have the purpose statement here...

-Directory Structure:
+#Directory Structure:
-Explaining where to find all the files
+Explaining where to find all the files...

-Process:
+#Process:
-Explaining the process of here.
+Explaining the process of here...